-The Bridging Disciplines Programs (BDPs) remain committed to supporting current and prospective BDP students during these challenging times.
-We will offer BDP services, including advising for current students and information sessions for prospective students, on a remote basis.
+The Bridging Disciplines Program (BDPs) is currently offering BDP services, including advising for current students and information sessions for prospective students, on a remote basis.
 Please see the Information Sessions and Advising for Current Students sections of our website for additional details.
 If you have questions or need support, please email us.

 Bridging Disciplines Programs